scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 We'll start by giving our post a filename Jekyll understands.

-1. In the text field near the top middle of the screen (see screenshot below), type in a filename matching our naming conventions, then press enter:
+1. In the text field near the top middle of the screen (see screenshot just above), type in a filename matching our naming conventions, then press enter:

 - The filename must start with the date, using the format YYYY-MM-DD, e.g. 2018-10-17.
 Note that the year comes first; hyphens separate the year, month, and day; and that dates with leading zeroes (e.g. 2018-02-05) need to include those zeroes.
 - After the formatted date and an ending hyphen, a short (1-5 word) "slug", with any spaces replaced with hyphens.
 This is going to be part of the URL for your finished post, so something that summarizes your title or otherwise briefly refers to what your post is about is good.